Michaela000/EPICHAD/_sources/results.md

 **1. ICA outcomes**

 For artifact reduction, we used an Independent Component Analysis (ICA) with an added low frequency filter of 1.0 Hz.
-To fit the ICA and vizualisation, we used 8 components that are shown in the following figures.
+To fit the ICA and for vizualisation, we used 8 components that are shown in the following figures.

 _1.1 ICA outcome in Adult:_
 ![Adult_ICA](https://user-images.githubusercontent.com/82948946/126979246-936a2803-0586-4ee9-bb31-379556276ec2.png)